wngreene/emacs.d/README.md

 # emacs.d

-My emacs configuration.
+W. Nicholas Greene's emacs configuration.
 Checkout this repo to your home directory (including submodules) as `.emacs.d` and launch emacs.
 It should grab the required packages from MELPA: